koii-network/create-task-cli/README.md

 # CREATE TASK CLI

 ## How to run
-You can run the create task cli by using the command `npx @_koii/create-task-cli`
+You can run the create task cli by using the command `npx @_koii/create-task-cli` with a node version >=18.

 ## Overview
 <p align="center">